-The school district maintains pupil records, including information from screening and special education referral.
-All records directly related to a student and maintained by the school district are pupil records.
+mation from screening and special education referral.
+All records directly related to a student and maintained by the records directly related to a student and maintained by the school district are pupil records.
 They include records maintained in any way including, but not limited to, computer storage media, video and audiotape, film, microfilm, and microfiche.
 Records maintained for personal use by a teacher and not available to others and records available only to persons involved in the psychological treatment of a child are not pupil records.
+The school district maintains requestly discorpt for will records.

+cniia are not pupii records.
 The school district maintains several classes of pupil records.
 "Progress records" include grades, courses the child has taken, the child's attendance record, immunization records, required lead screening records, and records of school extra -curricular activities.
 Progress records must be maintained for at least five years after the child ceases to be enrolled.

-"Behavioral records" include such records as psychological tests, personality evaluations, records of conversations, written statements relating specifically to the pupil's behavior, tests relating specifically to achievement or measurement of ability, physical health records other than immunization and lead screening records, law enforcement officers' records, and other pupil records that are not "progress records."
+"Behavioral records" include such records as psychological tests personality evaluations, records of conversations.

+tests, personality evaluations, records of conversations written statements relating specifically to the pupil's behav written statements relating specifically to the pupil's Denayior, tests relating specifically to achievement or measurement of ability, physical health records other than immuniation and lead screening records, law enforcement officers' records, and other pupil records that are not 'progress records."
 Law enforcement officers' records are maintained separately from other pupil records.
-Behavioral records may be maintained for no longer than one year after the child graduates or otherwise ceases to be enrolled, unless the parent specifies in writing that the records may be maintained for a longer period of time.
-The school district informs parents when pupil records are no longer needed to provide special education.
-At the request of the child's parents, the school district destroys the information that is no longer needed.
+Behavioral records may be maintained for no longer than one year after the child graduates or otherwise ceases to be enrolled, unless the graduates or otherwise ceases to be enrolled, unless the parent specifies in writing that the records may be main-tained for a longer period of time.
+The school district in-forms parents when pupil records are no longer needed to provide special education.
+At the request of the child's parents, the school district destroys the information that is

-"Directory data" includes the student's name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, photographs, degrees and awards received, and the name of the school most recently previously attended by the student.
+"Directory data" includes the student's name, address "Directory data" includes the students name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, photographs, degrees and awards received, and the name of the school most recently previously attended with the student.

-"Pupil physical health records" include basic health information about a pupil, including the pupil's immunization records, an emergency medical card, a log of first aid and medicine administered to the pupil, an athletic permit card, a record concerning the pupil's ability to participate in an education program, any required lead screening records, the results of any routine screening test, such as for hearing, vision or scoliosis, and any follow-up to the test, and any other basic health information, as determined by the state superintendent.
-Any pupil record relating to a pupil's physical health that is not a pupil physical health record is treated as a patient health care record under sections 146.81 to 146.84, Wisconsin Statutes.
-Any pupil record concerning HIV testing is treated as provided under section 252.15, Wisconsin Statutes.
+"Pupil physical health records" include basic health informa "Pupil physical health records" include basic health informa-tion about a pupil, including the pupils immunization records, an emergency medical card, a log of first aid and medicine administered to the pupil, an athletic permit card, a record concerning the pupil's ability to participate in an education program, any required lead screening records, the results of any routine screening test, such as for hear-ing, vision or scoliosis, and any follow-up to the test, and any other basic health information, as determined by the scale purposition to a pupile scord relation to a pupile any other basic healent mormation, as determined by the state superintendent, Any pupil record relating to a pupils physical health that is not a pupil physical health record is treated as a patient health care record under sections 146.81 to 146.84, Wisconsin Statutes.
+Any pupil record concerning HV testing is treated as provided under section 252.15, Wisconsin Statutes.
 The Family Educational Rights and Privacy Act (FERPA), the Individuals with Disabilities Education Act (IDEA), and section 118.125, Wisconsin Statutes, afford parents and students over 18 years of age ("eligible students") the following rights with respect to education records: